matnoel/EasyFEA/docs/index.rst

 For each simulation, users create a :py:class:`~EasyFEA.fem.Mesh` and a :py:class:`~EasyFEA.materials._IModel`.
 Once the simulation has been set up, defining the boundary conditions, solving the problem and visualizing the results is straightforward.

-Numerous examples of mesh creation are available in the  :doc:`/examples/Meshes <examples/Meshes/index>` folder.
+Numerous examples of mesh creation are available in the  :doc:`/examples/Meshes <examples/Meshes/index>` gallery.

 The simplest and quickest introduction is available in the :ref:`begin`.